nav

 aa-scroll-target (click-to-scroll)

 Section titled “aa-scroll-target (click-to-scroll)”A small global utility (not nav-specific): clicking any [aa-scroll-target="#selector"] element smooth-scrolls to that selector.
 If Lenis is loaded (the default), the scroll runs through lenis.scrollTo with a quartic ease and your aa-duration.
-If Lenis isn’t active, the lib falls back to native window.scrollTo({ behavior: 'smooth' }) — same aa-distance offset, no library configuration required.
+If Lenis isn't active, the lib falls back to native window.scrollTo({ behavior: 'smooth' }) — same aa-scroll-offset offset, no library configuration required.

 | Attribute | Default | Notes |